Home2025-02-14T08:08:15+01:00

 Nils Thore Røsth, The Opera Orchestra at the Norwegian Opera & Ballet

-The violin projects sound in a way that fills the room without being perceived as strenuous.
-It has a rich and warm sound in all registers, while being easy to play and articulate.
-It blends well both in chamber music and orchestra playing.
-The process to have build my own violin is in itself very exciting, and felt entirely positive, thanks to Jacobs reliability and friendly service minded attitude.
+The violin projects the sound in a way that fills the room without being perceived as strenuous.
+It has a rich and warm, rich sound in all registers, at the same time as it is easy to play and articulate.
+It mixes well both in chamber music and in orchestra.
+The process of building your own violin is in itself very exciting, and is experienced exclusively positively thanks to Jacob’s reliability and pleasant service attitude.

 Maren Elle, The Broadcasting Orchestra